 1. Authenticity of data

 Traditionally, distributors still practice the age-old format and rules followed by their forefathers and use basic computing to manage their records.
 This approach is still hectic and error-prone.
-A Distribution management system is an automated tool that easily tracks the orders, claims, invoices, stock details etc. The data provided by the DMS is accurate, validated and helps the distributors with future decision-making on what to stock, how many claims are still pending, how many orders haven’t been fulfilled etc.
+A Distribution management system is an automated tool that easily tracks the orders, claims, invoices, stock details etc. The data provided by the Distribution management system is accurate, validated and helps the distributors with future decision-making on what to stock, how many claims are still pending, how many orders haven’t been fulfilled etc.

 2. Ability to take Real-Time Strategic decisions

 FieldAssist’s DMS allows brands to take complete control of prices and schemes with agility to custom-manage different retail channels or classes.
-It also lets them maximise outlet penetration by implementing the right schemes to all channel partners with real-time fulfilment data.
+It also lets them maximize outlet penetration by implementing the right schemes to all channel partners with real-time fulfilment data.
 An ML-based Auto-Replenishment Module offers brands the smartest way to restock their Inventory and ensure zero stockouts.

 3. Augmented Sales